pivotal/docs-platform-automation/docs/tasks.md

 ### configure-new-certificate-authority

-Create a certificate authority on Ops Manager with a provided certificate and private key.
+Create a new certificate authority on Ops Manager.
+This can either create a new CA using Credhub or create a new CA using a provided certificate and private key in PEM format via the `certs/` input.

-This task requires `certs` as an input, containing `certificate.pem` and `privatekey.pem` for the new CA.

 === "Task"
     ---excerpt--- "tasks/configure-new-certificate-authority"